OSLC/ldp-service/README.md

 Many thanks to Steve Speicher and Sam Padgett for their valuable contribution to LDP and this LDP middleware.

+Module planning, maintenance and issues can be see at at the [ldp-service](https://hub.jazz.net/project/jamsden/ldp-service/overview) IBM Bluemix DevOps Services project.

 ## Using